 How does Shopify compare to Etsy in pricing?

-- Charges 5% of total transaction (including taxes, packaging and delivery) plus a number of transaction fees, 5% of shipping costs, and an advertising bill for off-site Etsy advertising of 15% or 12% of your total transactions (depending on if you sold less or more than $10,000 worth of stock in the year).
+- Then, there’s an advertising bill for off-site Etsy advertising of 15% or 12% of your total transactions (depending on if you sold less or more than $10,000 worth of stock in the year).

 - Fees are in addition to a free plan, or a paid plan costing $10 or $15/month.